-Baby Boomers – emphasis is on health and wellness and spending is personal-based.
+Baby Boomers – the emphasis is on health and wellness and spending is personal-based.

-As Earth Day is tomorrow, let’s take the green movement as an example.
+Let’s take the green movement as an example.
 The green, sustainable movement as a marketing ploy has been around since the first Earth Day (April 1970).
 ‘Eco-sustainable’, as a product/service marketing theme, has been deployed by thousands of companies large and small for over half a century.
-There is nothing novel or risky in establishing your Brand as ‘eco’ friendly, and given its abused (greenwashing) and lengthy use has no market impact value.
+There is nothing novel or risky in establishing your Brand as ‘eco’ friendly and given its abuse (greenwashing) and lengthy use has no market impact value.

 Amazon, the world’s largest online retailer, is all about price and selection.
 There is no ‘cultural cause’ regarding an Amazon purchase.
 It is not important that Amazon align with a consumer’s values.
 Inclusiveness, gender-specific, social diversity, all of the current cultural phrases that marketing gurus and brand managers cite as ‘must dos’ to connect with generational consumers are not in the Amazon lexicon.

 I don’t agree that brand management must embrace the current cultural isms.
-I don’t believe that Gen Z’ers, or Millennials buy based on cultural values or trends.
+I don’t believe that Gen Z’ers or Millennials buy based on cultural values or trends.
 These may play a peripheral role but most buying decisions (for all age groups) are motivated by price, availability, and need.
-Brand loyalty is based upon product innovation, quality, status, and exclusivity.
+Brand loyalty is based on product innovation, quality, status, and exclusivity.

-Conversational Marketing – one-on-one chat in real-time w/person.
+– Conversational Marketing – one-on-one chat in real-time with a person.
 ‘Immediate response’ on any device.

-Video Marketing – most important and popular way consumers ‘discover’ your brand and products
+– Video Marketing – the most important and popular way consumers ‘discover’ your brand and products

 63% of customers are more likely to return to a company website that has live chat

-Voice Search – increasingly used, VS will become an important part of many brands marketing strategy.
+– Voice Search – increasingly used, VS will become an important part of many brands’ marketing strategies.

-Interactive Content – one of my favorites.
-It is the fastest growing marketing trend: Embedded calculators, Augmented reality ads, 360 degree videos.
-See: 12 Types of Interactive Content to Drive Engagement
+– Interactive Content – one of my favorites.
+It is the fastest-growing marketing trend: Embedded calculators, Augmented reality ads, and 360-degree videos.

-Omnidirectional Marketing – a bit worn-out but still relevant.
-OM is using the same consistent voice and message across multiple platforms, ie. emails, blog, website, ads, etc.
+– Omnidirectional Marketing – a bit worn-out but still relevant.
+OM is using the same consistent voice and message across multiple platforms, ie. emails, blogs, websites, ads, etc.